Tag Archive for: Swedish Energy Agency

 However, with each major new replacement product comes the need to ascertain that it is sustainable in terms of economics, as well as social and environmental impacts; and that it can form or fit into the context it is in.

-“We are going to develop knowledge about raw material sources for biocarbon and inventory flows of biomass in Sweden”.
+“We are going to develop knowledge about raw material sources for biocarbon and inventory flows of biomass in Sweden”, said David Agar, senior lecturer at SLU.

-“We will look at surplus sources from the forest industry, pulp and paper and sawmills….
+“We will look at surplus sources in pulp and paper and saw dust, forestry residues….
 It doesn’t mean that we have to stick only with the big industries.
-We could look at recycled products or waste”, he said.
+We could look at recycled products or waste”, Agar said.

-When it came to the potential of biocarbon and biochar as an alternative technology to fossil fuels, Agar said that the project would map out both potentials and limitations.
+When it came to the potential of biocarbon and biochar as an alternative technology to fossil fuels, Agar said that the project would map both potentials and limitations.

 “You cannot expect to have exactly the same process.
 You have to have something to compensate for the high carbon content of fossil fuels.
-You have to have a very pure carbon source, with good heating value”, he added.
+You have to have a very pure carbon source, with good heating properties”, he added.

-Carbon source still needed in steelmaking, despite electrification
+Carbon source still needed despite electrification

 While it is true that there is a sweeping electrification underway, there are still industrial processes that require either a fossil or alternative source of fuel or gas.